Motions to Modify Child Support

 In motions to modify child support, one party can ask the court to increase or decrease the existing child support award.
 We fight to protect the rights of men in these cases and to help them fight to achieve the absolute best possible result.
 Call us today to schedule a consultation to discuss your case with an experienced family law attorney in Denver, Colorado.

-Issues which arise that may cause a substantial and continuing change in circumstances include the following:
+Issues which arise that may cause a substantial and continuing change in circumstances to include the following:

 A court order modifying child support should be effective as of the date the motion to modify was filed, or earlier if there has been a mutually agreed change in physical custody.
 After the motion to modify is filed, the Court will review the matter within 49 days.
 If the facts are sufficient, then the court will schedule a hearing to resolve the case under Colorado Rule of Civil Procedure 16.2(c).
 In certain cases, the matter can be handled based on the documents provided to the court without a hearing.